Beyond-jQuery/book/manuscript/attributes.md

 ### The power of wildcard and fuzzy attribute selectors

 This last part of the attribute selectors section focuses on more advanced use cases.
 Below, I'll demonstrate four very powerful attribute selector tricks that are also easy to understand _and_ supported in all modern browsers as well as Internet Explorer 8.
-Also, the pattern you have already seen (many times) between the jQuery and the web API selector code continues in this last set of examples.
+The pattern you have already seen (many times) between the jQuery and the web API selector code continues in this last set of examples.
 So, let's just forgo the jQuery vs. web API code snippets, as they are mostly redundant when discussing element selectors.
 If you really want to run the following examples "the jQuery way" just replace `document.querySelectorAll()` with `$()` and be prepared for your code to run a bit slower.

 #### Looking for specific characters {#substring-attribute-selector}

 Remember the example from the section on [attribute names and values](#attribute-names-and-values)?
 We wanted to locate any anchor links in a document that pointed to a very specific endpoint.
-But what if we don't care about the entire URL, but just the domain?
+But what if we don't care about the entire URL?
+What if we are only concerned with the domain?
 Consider the following HTML fragment:

-{title="multiple anchors to different domains and varying paths", lang=html}
+{title="multiple anchors to different domains with varying paths", lang=html}
 ~~~~~~~
 <a href="http://fineuploader.com/">home page</a>
 <a href="http://fineuploader.com/demos">demos</a>